 SMC (System Management Controller) controls the thermal and power management, sleep settings, etc., mattering your Mac performance.

-Resetting SMC can fix hardware not functioning issues, such as keyboard not working that causes Mac Safe Mode not working issue.
+Resetting SMC can fix hardware not functioning issues, such as the keyboard not working which causes Mac Safe Mode to not work.

 Reset SMC on a MacBook:

 - Shut down your Mac and unplug the power cable.